Los Angeles Couples Therapy: in-person & online

 We welcome anyone who wants to access more compassion in their relationships and develop more nourishing connections.
 Our clients schedule relationship counseling for a variety of situations, including:

-• New relationships or Premarital Counseling with partners who want to feel more committed, confident, aligned and secure.
+• New relationships or Premarital Counseling with partners/fiancées who want to feel more committed, confident, aligned and secure in the future of their relationship.

 • Marriage counseling & Long-term partners who want to continue growing together, resolve long-standing conflicts, or feel more connected.